BlancheBerneron/GreenPeace.github.io/index.md

 ## How we did it
 We built our dataset from Quotebank, an open corpus of 178 million quotations attributed to the speakers who uttered them, extracted from 162 million English news articles published between 2008 and 2020.
 Additionally, we filtered the dataset and took only Climate Change related quotes.

-WWe wanted to have as much data as possible to have an accurate analysis.
+We wanted to have as much data as possible to have an accurate analysis.
 The final Climate Change database is composed of:

        Quotes                            Speakers                            Domains
-       260'924                            178'716                             6'673?
+       260'924                            178'716                             6'673

 {: .box-note}